Swimming pool algae come in three different colors that are green, black, and yellow.

 This is the most important part and you have to get it right to be able to get rid of all algae in your swimming pool: The FC shock level you will reach and maintain will depend on the level of Cyanuric acid (chlorine stabilizer) in your water.

-The ideal range of Cyanuric acid (Cya) for a non-saltwater pool is always 40ppm but can go higher up to 60ppm depending on the weather and FC levels.
+The ideal range of Cyanuric acid (Cya) for a non-salt water pool is always 40ppm but can go higher up to 60ppm depending on the weather and FC levels.
 If your Cya level is 40ppm, the recommended shock level you will reach and maintain is 16ppm.

 That means you will have to maintain the shock level of 16ppm by measuring FC level and adding more chlorine when FC shock level drops to 7ppm.
-Simply, you will be maintaining FC between 7ppm and 16ppm at Cya level of 40ppm until you kill all agae: View Chlorine/Cya chart by Trouble Free Pool to determine the correct shock level to maintain depending on your Cyanuric acid level in water.
+Simply, you will be maintaining FC between 7ppm and 16ppm at Cya level of 40ppm until you kill all algae: View Chlorine/Cya chart by Trouble Free Pool to determine the correct shock level to maintain depending on your Cyanuric acid level in the water.

 You'll measure your FC level after every 4-6 hours and raise it back to the recommended shock level for your pool by adding chlorine.
-For example, don't let FC drop below 7ppm which is the lowest your shock level can drop in Cya of 40ppm in order to conquer the algae.
+For example, don't let FC drop below 7ppm which is the lowest your shock level can drop in Cya of 40ppm to conquer the algae.

-If you have Saltwater pool, your Cya levels should be between 70ppm and 80ppm.
+If you have a Saltwater pool, your Cya levels should be between 70ppm and 80ppm.
 For Cya level of 70ppm, you'll reach FC shock level of 28ppm, and for Cya of 80pp, you'll reach FC shock level of 31ppm.

 This process might take a couple of days or more to kill algae.
-In a day, you will test FC and add chlorine at least twice in order to hit the algae hard and kill it, so the process of getting rid of algae should begin early in the morning so that by the end of the day you shall have added chlorine at least twice.
+In a day, you will test FC and add chlorine at least twice to hit the algae hard and kill it, so the process of getting rid of algae should begin early in the morning so that by the end of the day you shall have added chlorine at least twice.